 Fast error growth and high levels of uncertainty from various sources make probabilistic forecast products potentially very valuable at the convective scale.
-Using a NEP method, as described in section 2, P[Z > 25 dBZ] (Fig. 6) and P[Z > 40 dBZ] (Fig. 7) are calculated at 0300, 0400, and 0500 UTC for CNTL, CNTL_LIN, and NoMMP, and are compared with the corresponding reflectivity contour observed by the WSR-88D network.
-A neighborhood radius of 5 km was used, resulting in a neighborhood consisting of 21 points in each ensemble member and an ensemble-wide neighborhood consisting of 840 forecast values across 40 members.
+Using an NEP method, as described in section 2, P(Z > 25 dBZ) (Fig. 6) is calculated at 0300, 0400, and 0500 UTC for CNTL, CNTL_LIN, and NoMMP, and compared with the corresponding reflectivity contour observed by the WSR-88D network.
+A neighborhood radius of 5 km was used, resulting in a neighborhood consisting of 21 points in each ensemble member; thus, for the 40-member ensemble used, the ensemblewide neighborhood consists of 840 forecast values.

-The observed 25 dBZ threshold (the thick contour in Fig. 6) encompasses large areas, including the entire region surrounding the LEV circulation and much of the convective line extending to the south and southwest; areas with a high NEP of reflectivity exceeding 25 dBZ closely match regions where observed reflectivity exceeds 25 dBZ over the northern portion of the system throughout the forecast period (Fig. 6), though the forecast precipitation region does not extend quite as far north and east as in observations at 0400 and 0500 UTC.
-The presence of the trailing convective line to the south and southwest is strongly indicated in the probabilistic forecasts, particularly in the NoMMP ensemble (Fig. 6g-i), though the decay of the southern portion of the line discussed in section 3a is evident in all experiments.
+The observed 25-dBZ threshold (the thick contour in Fig. 6) encompasses large areas, including the entire region surrounding the LEV circulation and much of the convective line extending to the south and southwest; areas with a high NEP of reflectivity (exceeding 25 dBZ) closely match regions where observed reflectivity exceeds 25 dBZ over the northern portion of the system throughout the forecast period (Fig. 6), though the forecast precipitation region does not extend quite as far north and east as in observations at 0400 and 0500 UTC.
+The presence of the trailing convective line to the south and southwest is strongly indicated in the probabilistic forecasts, particularly in the NoMMP ensemble (Figs. 6g-i), though the decay of the southern portion of the line discussed in section 3a is evident in all experiments.